mmiglioranza22/conexa-challenge/README.md

 This app was built entirely in TypeScript: with Next.js for its frontend components and Express (server) to serve requests pointed to `https://swapi.dev/api`.

-App can be try out in the link above or locally (dev environment).
+App can be try out in this [link](https://conexa-challenge-omega.vercel.app/) or locally (dev environment).

 ## Instructions to run this app locally: